 Thursday already and my perry presentation in front of a packed, standing room only crowd who for the most part had probably never tasted perry made solely with perry pears before.
-The difficulty for me was always going to be keeping the talk within the allotted time.
-PERRY with Tom Oliver-30 .
-This was a great experience for me and i think for all who attended.
-We had bought our Herefordshire bottle conditioned Perry and our Classic Perry to book end the experience. and Kristen from SeaCider wants to make more perry.
-Great dinner at Clyde Common (the charcuterie board was excellent) followed with Eric West and my Portland assistant Emily Ritchie who took great care of me all week, along with the Hereford Posse.
+The difficulty for me was always going to be keeping to my allotted time of just 30 minutes.
+This was as near as I have ever got to a scripted presentation!
+It was a great experience for me and i hope for all who attended.
+We had bought our Herefordshire bottle conditioned Perry and our Classic Perry to book end the experience.

 Friday and the finale beckoned, described as a Taste of English Cider, it was a magnificent celebration of cider on both sides of the Atlantic.
-The UK with it’s traditions and heritage and it’s myriad of bittersweet cider apples meeting the force and energy of the youthful re-emerging US and Canadian cider industry, fueled by constantly evolving ciders with a myriad of ingredients and the no shame in failure approach that allows innovation to explode.
-We all had a ball in the ballroom and it was probably an appropriate pressure release valve after a week of excellent and informative presentations and Meredith blogging as Along Came Cider says .
+The UK with it's traditions and heritage and it's myriad of bittersweet cider apples meeting the force and energy of the youthful re-emerging US and Canadian cider industry, fueled by constantly evolving ciders with a myriad of ingredients and the no shame in failure approach that allows innovation to explode.
+We all had a ball in the ballroom and it was probably an appropriate pressure release valve after a week of excellent and informative presentations.

 So far i have managed to gloss over one of the main reasons for CiderCon, the talks, lectures and seminars.
 A great selection of many topics, it was always a hard choice to decide what to see but i really benefitted from attending Distributor Views on Cider in 2016, Pasteurization Techniques, Building a Cider Business in Devon, Analytical Approaches to Hard Cider Production, Social Media for Cideries, Going Wild and Cheese & Cider Pairings.

-Friday night was The Skimmity Hitchers at Cider Riot’s new premises.
-I had helped sponsor the Skimiity’s coming to the USA (how could i not after Albert Rixen had spent the previous year telling me how brilliant they are) but the real credit must go to Abram, who took on a herculean task and made it all work.
-I take my hat off to you.
+Friday night was The Skimmity Hitchers at Cider Riot's new premises.
+I had helped sponsor the Skimiity's coming to the USA (how could i not after Albert Rixen had spent the previous year telling me how brilliant they are).
 A superb way to finish the week.
 Cider fueled scrumpy and western .
-I also got to meet Alan Foster of White Oak Cider again, the grandaddy of bittersweet cidermakers in Portland, who i had last met in Turin at Salone del Gusto in 2004.
+I also got to meet Alan Foster again, the grandaddy of bittersweet ciders in Portland, who i had last met in Turin at Salone del Gusto in 2004.
 A great night made all the more fun by Kristen and Erin from Cidercraft magazine, Jorgon Gorgon and Erin, frequent visitors to our ciderhouse in Ocle Pychard and everyone else involved .

 Saturday was the USACM inaugural Cider Certification program which will be developed and will provide a vitally needed tool to inform everyone involved with cider.
 Facts are so useful especially when linked with Sensory Analysis.
-Eric West lead a very talented team, not least it allowed me to meet up with Nicole leGrand Leibon from Farnum Hill Ciders again.
+Eric West lead a very talented team, not least it allowed me to meet up with Nicole LeGrand Liebon from Farnum Hill Ciders again.

 It takes vision to create a Cider Conference on the scale of CiderCon.
 Over a 1000 people directly connected with US cider, all in one room, talking and tasting cider with an open mind is a revelation.
 The scale of the conference will escalate over the next few years, giving the need for an incumbent permanent organiser who the USACM are pursuing as we speak.
 In 2016 they were celebrating the recent triumph of the Cider Act.
 The challenge will be harnessing this energy and deciding what shape CiderCon 2017 in Chicago will take?